PanayotCankov/NativeScript-AsyncAwait/README.md

 ```
 tns run ios
 ```
-The NativeScript TypeScript plugin uses TypeScript compiler installed as dependency so it will automatically pick the latest version.
+The NativeScript TypeScript plugin uses TypeScript compiler installed as dependency (similar to the way VSCode got it working) so it will automatically pick the latest version.

 Cheers,